World at his feet: The ‘lost boy’ who became a humanitarian in South Sudan

 NGO partners enable us to deliver quickly and effectively, and to access areas that we would be unable to reach alone.
 NGOs, in particular local organizations, are often in the unique position of having a long-term presence in, and a deep contextual understanding of, the communities we work with.
 Their daily contact with communities before, during and after emergencies provides us with an invaluable link to the people we serve.
 They allow us to carry out increasingly innovative and multi-dimensional programmes.

 In turn, with its vast field presence, WFP enables NGOs to expand their own reach.
 They can strengthen their technical knowledge and expertise by drawing on our decades-long experience in logistics, emergency preparedness, cash and voucher distribution, vulnerability mapping and nutrition programming.
 WFP can also provide the funding needed to scale up programmes, which NGOs may be unable to secure alone.
+Here is the link to access data on WFP's FLA agreements with NGOs in 2022.

 Supporting local and national first responders